kolosek/splice-jruby/README.md

 ##### Possible issue with freezing migrations:

   Splice **requires a certain amount of free space** on the hard-drive in order to be run correctly.
 Make sure that there is at least 10% of free space on the hard drive.
-If you have for example 80 GB, make sure that at least 8 GB is available of free space, as 2-3 GB will not be enough.
+If you have for example 80 GB, make sure that at least 8 GB is available of free space, as 2-3 GB might not be enough.
 (The actual free space might not be used, but the hard-drive will need to have it)

 ##### Notes: